 - The very fact that it lives outside means that it is likely to be tied up or kept in its run for most of the day, with little or no company.

-- Unless it gets plenty of opportunity to exercise and explore its environment each day, it will be bored and lonely, even if it has sufficient food, water and shelter.
+- Unless it gets plenty of opportunities to exercise and explore its environment each day, it will be boring and lonely, even if it has sufficient food, water, and shelter.

 - Because working dogs are intelligent and active, it is really important to offer them an interesting environment.

-- This means that every day they must have lots of opportunity to snuffle around off the lead or tether and out of their run.
+- This means that every day they must have lots of opportunities to snuffle around off the lead or tether and out of their run.